 Declarations are segmented by packaging level: primary, secondary, and tertiary.
 The same rules apply as in other countries — for B2C e-commerce, your shipping box is secondary packaging since it reaches the end consumer.

-Recycled content percentage
+Recycled content bonuses

 Triman and Info-Tri: Mandatory Labeling